 The Alliance is exempt from the payment of Federal and District of Columbia income taxes on its exempt activities under Section 501(c)(3) of the Internal Revenue Code.
 The Alliance is required to pay Federal and state taxes on net income generated from unrelated business activities.
-Unrelated business income for the years ended September 30, 2021 and 2020 pertained to rental income of an Alliance property.
-There was no tax due for the years ended September 30, 2021 and 2020.
-The Alliance has a net operating loss carryforward of \$67,695 as of September 30, 2021.
+Unrelated business income for the years ended September 30, 2022 and 2021 pertained to rental income of an Alliance property.
+There was no tax due for the years ended September 30, 2022 and 2021.
+The Alliance has a net operating loss carryforward of \$67,695 as of September 30, 2022 and 2021.

 The Alliance adopted the Financial Accounting Standards Board FASB ASC 740-10, Income Taxes, which requires an assessment of uncertainty in income taxes and certain financial statement disclosures relating to unrecognized tax benefits.
+Management has evaluated the Alliance's tax positions and concluded that the Alliance's financial statements do not include any uncertain tax positions.
+The Alliance is not under examination by any tax jurisdiction.